 Research on the antiviral effects of GL have also been summarized by Yoshihiro Matsumoto et al 8.
 This paper cites research reporting that GL had a membrane-stabilizing effect and reduced cell membrane fluidity.
 Since HCV uses cellular membrane structure in its lifecycle, it is theorized that this might be a means by which licorice root stops the spread of the virus 8.

 GL and GA have also been shown to possess other beneficial pharmacological activity, including anti-inflammatory, anti-tumor and anti-allergic effects.
 Mechanisms of the GL-induced anti-inflammatory effect appear to result from inhibition of thrombin-induced platelet aggregation, inhibition of prostaglandin E2 production and inhibition of phospholipase A2 (PLA2).
 Licorice root extract has a well-documented inhibitory effect on the metabolic pathway that breaks down cortisol in liver cells, and is so potent that those who have over-indulged in black licorice confections experienced a measurable rise in blood pressure 18.
+Caution: intake of licorice can lead to increased blood pressure (based on effects to increase sodium and decrease potassium) and should not be consumed by patients with hypertension!

 In addition to the antiviral effects of GL reported on hepatitis C, many other viruses that cause human suffering have been successfully treated, including: herpes simplex type 1 (HSV-1), the “cold sore” virus; varicella-zoster virus (VZV), the cause of shingles; hepatitis A virus (HAV); hepatitis B virus (HBV); human immunodeficiency virus (HIV); severe acute respiratory syndrome (SARS), coronavirus; Epstein–Barr virus (EBV), human cytomegalovirus (CMV) and influenza virus 9.